yiping0liu/yiping0liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Associate Professor in the [College of Computer Science and Electronic Engineering](http://csee.hnu.edu.cn/) at [Hunan University](http://www-en.hnu.edu.cn/).
+I am a Professor in the [College of Computer Science and Electronic Engineering](http://csee.hnu.edu.cn/) at [Hunan University](http://www-en.hnu.edu.cn/).

 I received my Ph.D. in 2017 from the [China University of Mining and Technology](https://global.cumt.edu.cn/) and [Oklahoma State University](https://go.okstate.edu/).
-From 2018 to 2020, I served as an Research Assistant Professor at Osaka Prefecture University (now [Osaka Metropolitan University](https://www.omu.ac.jp/en/)) in Japan, and I joined Hunan University as an Associate Professor in 2020.
+From 2018 to 2020, I served as an Research Assistant Professor at Osaka Prefecture University (now [Osaka Metropolitan University](https://www.omu.ac.jp/en/)) in Japan.
+I joined Hunan University as an Associate Professor in 2020 and was promoted to Professor in 2025.

 My research interests include AI4Science, multi-objective intelligent optimization, and drug discovery.
-I have published 50+ papers in leading journals and conferences.
+I have published over 60 papers in leading journals and conferences.
 I have led four national-level projects—including the NSFC Young Scientists Fund (Category B) [formerly the Excellent Young Scientists Fund]—as well as two provincial-level projects.

 [中文主页](http://csee.hnu.edu.cn/people/liuyiping)